The role of counting quantifiers in laminar set systems: Transducing laminar trees

 \section{Transducing laminar trees}

 In this section we prove our main result, which consists in constructing a transduction that, given a laminar set system $(U,\mathcal{F})$ outputs its laminar tree $T$.

-Observe that the tree structure of the laminar tree is implicitly already given by the subset relationship.
-But in the set system language we do not have any means of talking about the nodes of the laminar tree, and can only specify sets of leaves.
-Indeed, the tricky part is to identify elements that can play the role of each node of the laminar tree $T$.
+Our first task is to choose an elements of the set system for every inner node.
+This element will play the role of the node in the tree structure.
+However, we need to guarantee that every element plays the role of at most a bounded number of inner nodes (in our case this bound is $17$) and we can identify which element plays the role of a particular node in \MSO.
 In order to achieve this, we partition the nodes of $T$ into $17$ sets.
 For each of these parts, we will use a copy of the universe $U$ to contain elements to play the roles of the nodes in this part.
 We will call the element (in a copy of $U$) that plays the role of some node $t$ of $T$ the ``realization'' of the set $F\in \mathbb{F}$ corresponding to the node $t$.
 Any copy of an element can be the realization of at most one set.
 One of the $17$ parts will contain exactly the leaves of the tree $T$ for which it is trivial to identify realizations.
 All other parts of the partition consist of a carefully chosen set of inner nodes.
 From now on, assume that $S$ is one of the parts containing only inner nodes of $T$.
 To find realizations for all nodes in $S$, we first choose a subtree of $T$ for each element $s\in S$, denoted $H_s$.
 We show that we can choose such trees to be pairwise disjoint if we choose $S$ to be thin.
 Thinness roughly enforces that we can always grow the representative tree of a node $t\in S$ downwards in such a way that avoids $S$ itself, which is crucial for guaranteeing disjointness of representative trees.